kethort/TwitterLDATopicModeling/README.md

 # twitter_LDA_topic_modeling

-Using supervised learning techniques, it's possible to classify a collection of documents into latent topics, providing a mechanism for determining similarities between other documents.
-Twitter users associate and socialize with other users based on similar interests.
+Twitter users often associate and socialize with other users based on similar interests.
 The Tweets of these users can be classified using a trained LDA model to automate the discovery of their similarities.

 ### Prerequisites

 Python 2.7 is required for use because Pattern package not compatible with Python > 2.7.

 ### Installing